Harvest begins in southwest Kansas

 And he hopes that drivers will stay alert this harvest.

-Kansas Highway patrol is cautioning drivers to be patient, pay attention and stay safe during this harvest season.
+The Kansas Highway Patrol is cautioning drivers to be patient, pay attention and stay safe during this harvest season.